15 Vintage Home Trends That are Making a Comeback

 According to research, houseplants do more than just add a touch of nature to your spaces.
 One study found that those who spent time in a room with a plant rated themselves as more confident and energized compared to those who spent time in spaces without plants.
 Check out these 11 air-purifying plants!

-Popular in luxurious homes of the mid-1970s, conversation pits featured a recessed square at its center that was filled with couches.
+Popular in luxurious homes of the mid-1970s, conversation pits featured a recessed square at their center that were filled with couches.
 Today, they’re making a comeback, sans the burnt orange and avocado green color scheme.
-With a desire for cozy yet social spaces, these pits are nestled in a sunken living room, using neutral colors for the couch and bright pillows to accent.
-If you love to entertain, check out these backyard entertaining spaces.
+With a desire for cozy yet social spaces, these conversation pits are nestled in a sunken living room, using neutral colors for the couch and bright pillows to accent.

 Dating back to the 1970s, graphic art often showed up as framed posters.
 While graphic artwork in its entirety isn’t back in full swing, impactful and unique pieces of art are being used as a dramatic focal point in a room furnished with clean-lined furniture.